Pelé: Death and funeral

 Pelé's funeral, which involved his body being publicly displayed in an open coffin which was draped with the flags of Brazil and Santos FC, began at Vila Belmiro stadium in Santos on 2 January 2023.
 Thousands of fans flooded the streets to attend the first day of the funeral service, with some in attendance claiming that they had to wait three hours in line.
 The public wake would continue to 3 January, and saw more than 230,000 people in attendance.
 Many in attendance were wearing the yellow and green No. 10 Brazilian jerseys and the black and white Santos football club jersey, which Pelé wore during his career.
 Brazil television channels suspended normal broadcasting to cover the funeral procession.
 Pelé's wife Marcia Aoki, his son Edinho, FIFA president Gianni Infantino, CONMEBOL president Alejandro Domínguez and president of the Brazilian Football Confederation Ednaldo Rodrigues were among those in attendance.
 It would continue on 3 January 2023.
-Newly sworn in Brazilian President Luiz Inácio Lula da Silva was also among those who attended the wake.
+Newly sworn in Brazilian president Luiz Inácio Lula da Silva was also among those who attended the wake.
 After the funeral procession, Pelé was buried at the Memorial Necrópole Ecumênica.

-Kigali Pelé Stadium in Rwanda was renamed for him in March 2023 by Rwanda president Paul Kagame and FIFA president Gianni Infantino as part of the 73rd FIFA Congress.
+Kigali Pelé Stadium in Rwanda was renamed for him in March 2023 by Rwandan president Paul Kagame and FIFA president Gianni Infantino as part of the 73rd FIFA Congress.
+On 26 April 2023, the nickname pelé became synonymous with "exceptional, incomparable, unique" in Michaelis Portuguese-language dictionary after a campaign with 125,000 signatories.

 Career statistics

 Club

 Pelé's goalscoring record is often reported by FIFA as being 1,281 goals in 1,363 games.
-This figure includes goals scored by Pelé in friendly club matches, including international tours Pelé completed with Santos and the New York Cosmos, and a few games Pelé played in for the Brazilian armed forces teams during his national service in Brazil and the Selection Team of São Paulo State for the Brazilian Championship of States (Campeonato Brasileiro de Seleções Estaduais).
+This figure includes goals scored by Pelé in friendly club matches, including international tours Pelé completed with Santos and the New York Cosmos, and a few games Pelé played in for the Brazilian armed forces teams during his national service in Brazil and the state team of São Paulo who competed for the Brazilian Championship of States Teams (Campeonato Brasileiro de Seleções Estaduais).
 He was listed in the Guinness World Records for most career goals scored in football.
 In 2000, IFFHS declared Pelé as the "World's Best and successful Top Division Goal Scorer of all time" with 541 goals in 560 games and honoured him with a trophy.

 The tables below record every goal Pelé scored in official club competitions for Santos FC and all matches and goals for the New York Cosmos.